Do it online, not in line!

 Find Your Snapcode!

 The Snapcode is a 15-digit code you will need to update your Returning Student form.
-You can find the Snapcode on the final report card, Parent Portal, or if you have an incoming Kindergarten or first grader, the letter you received early July.
+You can find the Snapcode on the final report card, and Parent Portal.

 Parents, it’s time for you to update important school registration forms.
 All Fort Worth ISD students –or their parents – can complete registration on this page.
 Online registration is for all students –both new and returning – and is a “must” in order to be enrolled in the Fort Worth ISD.

 The process for returning students is fast and should take from five to ten minutes.
 Using your student’s individual Snapcode, confirm the information you’ve previously supplied or update any new information.